 - Experian score from a range of 0-999.
 A “good” score is considered to be 881-960, while a “fair” score is 721-880.

 Remember, your credit score is merely an indicator of how lenders are likely to perceive you, not a definite threshold of whether you’ll be approved for car finance.

 How to secure car finance with bad credit

 While you’re setting yourself up for the future with the information above, what if you need a car now?
-If you’re looking at getting car finance with bad credit, make sure you’ve considered the process carefully.
+If you’re looking at car financing for less-than-perfect credit, make sure you’ve considered the process carefully.

 What are my options?

 Applying for car finance with a less-than-ideal credit history means you may be declined by a number of standard lenders.
 Instead, you’ll want to find a specialist lender who could offer you the help you need.